Xenon: Imaging

 Gamma emission from the radioisotope 133Xe of xenon can be used to image the heart, lungs, and brain, for example, by means of single photon emission computed tomography.
 133Xe has also been used to measure blood flow.

 Xenon, particularly hyperpolarized 129Xe, is a useful contrast agent for magnetic resonance imaging (MRI).
 In the gas phase, it can image cavities in a porous sample, alveoli in lungs, or the flow of gases within the lungs.
 Because xenon is soluble both in water and in hydrophobic solvents, it can image various soft living tissues.

-Xenon-129 is currently being used as a visualization agent in MRI scans.
+Xenon-129 is used as a visualization agent in MRI scans.
 When a patient inhales hyperpolarized xenon-129 ventilation and gas exchange in the lungs can be imaged and quantified.
 Unlike xenon-133, xenon-129 is non-ionizing and is safe to be inhaled with no adverse effects.

 Surgery

 The xenon chloride excimer laser has certain dermatological uses.